9elements/converged-security-suite/README.md

 ===============================

-This Golang utility tests whether the platform supports Intel TXT and FIT, TPM boot chain has been configured correctly.
+This Golang utility tests whether the platform supports Intel TXT and FIT, TPM boot chain has been configured correctly under x86_64 linux.
+The only supported architecture is x86_64.

 The suite is work in progress.